 Airalo has eSims for the following regions:

-There is no regional eSim for North America so if you're visiting the USA and Canada, you could consider getting the global eSim or a local eSim for each country.
+There is no regional eSim for North America fom Airalo so if you’re visiting the USA and Canada, you could consider getting the global eSim or a local eSim for each country.

 Orange Holiday Europe Prepaid SIM Card

-If you're looking for an affordable way to stay connected while traveling in Europe, the Orange Holiday Europe Prepaid SIM Card Combo Deal is a great option.
-With 20GB of internet data, 120 minutes of international calls, and 1000 texts, you can easily stay in touch with friends and family back home.
+If you’re looking for a cheap international sim card the Orange Holiday Europe Prepaid SIM Card‘s combo deal is a great option.
+You’ll get 20GB of internet data, 120 minutes of international calls, and 1000 texts.
+So you can easily stay in touch with friends and family.

-- Data tethering and use in hotspots allowed
+• Data tethering and use in hotspots allowed which is great for connecting all my devices (laptop, Remarkable 2 etc).

 Installation is easy and the SIM card connects to the network almost immediately.
 The cellular data works well and data tethering is allowed, making it easy to use your phone as a hotspot.
 The triple-cut SIM card makes it easy to use with most devices, and the lack of activation means you can start using it right away.
 However, keep in mind that the SIM card is only valid for 14 days, and international calls are limited to 2 hours.
 Additionally, the card only covers certain European countries, so make sure to check if your destination is included.